 Dear colleagues and friends,

-As Christmas approaches our thoughts turn towards our families and friends, and having fun.
-We also count our blessings and think of those who are not so fortunate as ourselves.
 Until I became President of the Royal Medical Benevolent Fund, I had not fully grasped the extent and seriousness of the hardship that our colleagues can face; the damage that can be done when an already high-pressure job is met by illness, bereavement or an accident.

 Last year the RMBF helped 255 doctors, medical students and their families who were in trouble.
 Alarmingly, the majority of the doctors in need of our help were young, those just at the start of their medical careers.
 I feel strongly that it must be our priority to help them get back where they need to be: working as doctors and supporting patients.

 Aaron, a Scottish doctor in his early 30s, had severe pain and ringing in his ears and was found to have an acoustic neuroma.
 He had just been taken on as a GP Partner and he and his wife had a third child on the way.
 Having had cancer as a child, Aaron hadn’t been able to afford critical illness cover, so long periods off work led to serious financial difficulty.
 His wife had also developed septicaemia after giving birth and faced a struggle to return to work, all the while taking care of three small children.
 Thankfully, Aaron was encouraged to get in touch with the RMBF.